schismtracker/schismtracker/docs/configuration.md

 To enable any of these, find the `[section]` in the config file, look for the `key=`, and change the value.
 If the key doesn't exist, simply add it.

-#### Lazy redraw
+#### Video

-    [General]
+    [Video]
     lazy_redraw=1
+    width=640
+    height=400
+    want_fixed=0
+    gl_bilinear=1

-Slow down the framerate when the program isn't focused.
+`lazy_redraw` slows down the framerate when the program isn't focused.
 This used to be kind of useful when the GUI rendering sucked, and maybe it still is if you're stuck with a painfully slow video card and software rendering, and you also want to have a huge window that isn't active.

+`width` and `height` are the initial dimensions to use for the window, and the dimensions to return to when toggling fullscreen off.

+If you are having problems with fullscreen aspect ratio, you can try setting `want_fixed` to 1.
+This will attempt to "correct" the fullscreen resolution used by Schism.

+If `gl_bilinear` is zero, OpenGL will not use bilinear filtering when scaling the screen.
+This has no effect when running at the native resolution of 640x400.

 #### Backups